jvvtt/a2gMeasurements/docs/CommunicationProtocol.md

 | ``MOBILITY`` | ``SETREMOTEFMFLAG`` | ``0x00``: ground node is moving,  ``0x01`` ground node is static |
 </div>

+!!! failure "Maximum MTU on Raspbian"
+    ```sh
-NOTE: it seems that the Raspbian OS (64 bits) restricts TCP messages to have a maximum of 1472 bytes, no matter if the MTU is bigger.
+    It seems that the Raspbian OS (64 bits) restricts TCP messages to have a maximum of 1472 bytes, no matter if the MTU is bigger.
 This issue has to be solved if it is desired to send a Power Angular Profile (PAP) that contains more than 23 time snapshots and/or more than 16 beams.
+    ```